May 8, 2008 — August 2, 2008

-Love jazz and blues?
-Bessie Smith and Langston Hughes?
-Experience the world of Aaron Douglas (1899–1979), one of the most influential visual artists of the Harlem Renaissance.
-Aaron Douglas: African American Modernist is the first nationally touring retrospective that brings together more than eighty rarely seen works by the artist including paintings, prints, drawings and illustrations.
+Aaron Douglas: African American Modernist is the first nationally touring retrospective that brings together more than eighty rarely seen works by the artist Aaron Douglas (1899–1979), one of the most influential visual artists of the Harlem Renaissance.
+The exhibition includes paintings, prints, drawings and illustrations.
 Douglas combined angular cubist rhythms, seductive art deco style, and traditional African and African American imagery to develop his own unique visual vocabulary, which was part of a rich interchange between the visual arts, music, dance, literature, and politics.
 His bold paintings, murals, and book illustrations opened doors for African American artists in Harlem and beyond and made a lasting impact on American modernism.
 Susan Earle, curator of European and American art at the Spencer Museum of Art, organized the exhibition; Virginia Mecklenburg, senior curator at the museum, is the coordinating curator.

 Aaron Douglas: African American Modernist was organized by the Spencer Museum of Art at the University of Kansas in Lawrence.
 The exhibition and accompanying catalogue are made possible in part with support from the Henry Luce Foundation and the National Endowment for the Arts.